 MEDIUM-TERM NOTES

-Medium-term notes are defined as all corporate and depository institution debt securities with a maximum remaining maturity of two years.
+Medium-term notes are defined as all corporate and depository institution debt securities with a maximum remaining maturity of five years, as limited by this policy..
 Medium-term notes must be issued by

 corporations organized and operating within the United States or by depository institutions licensed by the United States or any state and operating within the United States.